strict-lang/strict.dev/website/blog/2022-12-30-traits-and-components-usage-of-members.md

 After we removed the `implement` keyword and overloaded that behavior to `has` keyword, we need a new way to identify whether the type used as a member is intended as a trait or a component at the parser level.
 For example, see the below code snippet.

 ```
-CustomApp.strict
+Calculator.strict

 has App
 has file
 ...
 ```

-Type CustomApp has two members `App` and `file` and both types are traits(no implementation provided for the methods).
+Type Calculator has two members `App` and `file` and both types are traits(no implementation provided for the methods).
 Out of these two, we cannot infer that `App` type is used as a trait and this program type should implement the Run method from the `App` type.
 Also, `file` type is a component to this type and all the public methods and members of the `file` type will be used in this program.

 ## Trait